JustinCappos/fdtables/docs/get_bitmask_for_select.md

 Translate select's bitmasks for the different fdkinds.

 This is a helper function for select, which prepares a single bitmask for use with select.
-Most likely, you want to call XXX instead.
+Most likely, you want to call [`prepare_bitmasks_for_select`] instead.
 A None Option is just returned as None and is not processed.
 Also, only fdkind values which are listed in fdkinds have their bitmask created.
 Others are returned in the second item of the return tuple.
 The mapping table return value is needed to revert the realfds back to virtualfds.

 NOTE: If identical entries are behind multiple virtualfds, only one of those